RFID document search system

 • The exact location of each folder.

-• History of the movement of files.
+• History of the movement of documents.

 • Enhanced security and access control.